Brandon Lowe Player Props: Rays vs. Yankees

 Brandon Lowe At The Plate

-- Lowe is hitting .223 with three doubles, a triple, seven home runs and 13 walks.
+- Lowe has three doubles, a triple, seven home runs and 13 walks while hitting .214.

-- Among qualified hitters, he ranks 141st in batting average, while his on-base percentage ranks 115th and he is 44th in slugging.

-- Lowe has reached base via a hit in 15 games this year (of 27 played), and had multiple hits in five of those games.

-- In 37.0% of his games this season, Lowe has had at least one RBI.
-He's picked up more than one in 22.2% and driven in three or more of his team's runs in three contests.
+- Lowe has had at least one RBI in 35.7% of his games this season (10 of 28), with more than one RBI six times (21.4%).
+He has also accounted for three or more of his team's runs in three contests.

-- He has scored a run in 12 games this year, with multiple runs five times.
+- He has scored in 12 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.